-- prepare and maintain an Emergency Plan which shall have a section with details of personnel duties, the municipal equipment inventory and the deployment of both in the event of an emergency.
-The Municipal Emergency Plan can incorporate the RVCA's Flood Forecasting and Warning Plan - in the event of a flood beyond the individual property owners' abilities to combat, the Reeve/Mayor may invoke the Municipal Emergency Plan and the municipality may provide a response to the flood threat - contact Emergency Management Ontario (EMO; 1-866-314-0472 or 1-416-314-0472) to engage Provincial assistance if the degree of flooding exceeds the municipal capabilities.
-This will be done in accordance with the Municipal Emergency Plan receives municipal requests for assistance and coordinates the provincial response by assigning responsibility for the emergency to the appropriate Ministry; provides support throughout the event
+- prepare and maintain an Emergency Plan which shall have a section with details of personnel duties, the municipal equipment inventory, and the deployment of both in the event of an emergency.
+The Municipal Emergency Plan can incorporate the RVCA's Flood Forecasting and Warning Plan. - in the event of a flood beyond the individual property owners' abilities to combat, the Reeve/Mayor may invoke the Municipal Emergency Plan and the municipality may provide a response to the flood threat. - contact Emergency Management Ontario (EMO; 1-866-314-0472 or 1-416-314-0472) to engage Provincial assistance if the degree of flooding exceeds the municipal capabilities.
+This will be done in accordance with the Municipal Emergency Plan.